samuel-ziegler/vitest-cucumber-plugin/README.md

 The function signatures for Given, When and Then callbacks have been modified in order to make the step definitions more friendly for functional programming.
-Specifically, the callback functions differ in that they now have two parameters, a state object and array of parameters.
+Specifically, the callback functions differ in that they now have three parameters.
+The first parameter is a state object which was returned by the previous step.
+The second is an array of parameters values.
+The third is a data table or a doc string.
 The callback functions then return a new state object which is passed to the next step definition in the chain.

 For example, here is how you'd write step definitions in Cucumber:
 ```